WebOrigami/docs/src/content/concepts/tutorial.md

 - `assets` contains a stylesheet and icon
 - `images` contains sample images you can use to represent your team members

-You can pull a folder or file into your tree by writing its name on a line by itself.
+You can pull a real folder or file into your tree by writing its name on a line by itself.

 **Example:** To include a `styles` folder in the site tree you would write